rm511130/PCF4CAS/README.md

 World-class teams of agile developers, product managers, and designers can adopt the [Pivotal way](https://pivotal.io/labs) of building and deploying software with quality and sustainable velocity in a cost-effective manner.
 The techniques Pivotal uses and advocates, involve Minimum Viable Products (MVPs), Lean experiments, Identifying & testing assumptions, Data driven decisions, User-centered designs, Prototyping, Pair Programming, Test-Driven Development (TDD), Short Iterations, Continuous Integration and Deployment.

 The results are amazing:
-- Building working software at a consistent speed and quality in the face of changing requirements.
+- Build working software at a consistent speed and quality in the face of changing requirements.
-- Ensuring the software solves a real problem for real users in a desirable and usable product.
+- Ensure the software solves a real problem for real users in a desirable and usable product.
-- Reducing the risk of building the wrong thing while comfortably changing direction.
+- Reduce the risk of building the wrong thing while comfortably changing direction.

 https://pivotal.io/customers